adrianlois/PS-ActiveDirectory-AzureAD-O365/Change-Attributes-UserAD/README.md

 # Change-Attributes-UserAD
 #### Modify Active Directory User Account Attributes, loading a list of users from a CSV file

 List of attributes available to replace or add in script hashtable @{...;...}.
+The script contains examples with string and boolean values.

 ```
 Get-ADUser -Identity $samAccountName -Properties *